Permissions in Anypoint Platform

 To create an API in Exchange, users need either the Exchange Admin permission or Exchange Contributor permission.

-Because API versions and Products deployment environments are grouped under organizations and optionally under business groups, accessing them requires an account with the necessary permissions that belongs to the corresponding organization or business group.
+API versions and product deployment environments are grouped under organizations and optionally under business groups.
+A user account with the necessary permissions for the corresponding organization or business group is required to access them.

-Roles assigned at the root organization level can reference only resources that are at the root organization level, and roles that belong to a business group can reference only resources within that business group.
+Roles assigned at the root organization level can reference only resources at the root organization level, and roles that belong to a business group can reference only resources within that business group.

 |